Last Updated on March 13, 2023 by Editor

 See canoes and skiffs in the Small Craft Building, and row a skiff for free with admission.
 Interact with staff as they restore and build boats in the E.J.
 Noble Historic Stone Building.
 Board two cruisers and be surrounded by runabouts, launches and outboard motors in the Cleveland E. Dodge Memorial Launch Building.

-In my opinion, though, the most thrilling vessels can be found in the Morgan Building across the street that houses the hot rods of the sea – Offshore Racing Powerboats – a sport that requires derring-do and nerves of steel.
+In my opinion, though, the most thrilling vessels can be found in the Morgan Building, across the street, housing the hot rods of the sea.
+These Offshore Racing Powerboats require derring-do and nerves of steel.
 Run your eyes over a room crammed with these beauties, from the sleek mahogany 1933 “Pardon Me” to some of the latest rocket-powered versions, with speeds creeping ever higher (now over 200 MPH) each year.

-Boating is part of the culture in the Thousand Islands – nearly every resident owns at least one.
-One of the highlights of the Museum is a 75 minute “Ride the River” experience.
+Boating is part of the culture in the Thousand Islands.
+Nearly every resident owns at least one.
+One of the highlights of the Museum is a 45 minute “Ride the River” experience.
 Open daily May to October 9-5, $38 includes the ride, La Duchesse Houseboat tour, and entrance to the museum.
 Tuesday evenings in July and August after 5:30, go sailing with a museum instructor for free with admission.

 Day Two: Wellesley Island, Alexandra Bay, A Two Nation Boat Tour, and Backroad Villages

 GO/HIKE: Minna Anthony Nature Center @ Wellesley Island State Park